ddnet/ddnet/data/languages/scripts/readme.txt

 To update a language you should first copy it using the copy_fix.py script.
-$ python copy_fix.py ../spanish.txt newspanish.txt --delete-unused --append-missing
+$ ./copy_fix.py ../spanish.txt newspanish.txt --delete-unused --append-missing

 Then you can start to modify newspanish.txt.
 Search in the file for the following line and remove it: